JohannesSeikowsky/BertrandsWords/readme.md

 And things that can be added.
 I haven't decided yet.
 Some ideas:
 - extend program so that other books can easily and dynamically be added as "input" books
 - add vocabulary training features like "hot listing" interest words for instance
-- ability to see a particular word in the sentence it was originally used in within it's "book of origin"
+- ability to see a particular word in the sentence it was originally used in within the book it "came from"